Open D tuning

 These are some of the chords you could play in open position when using this particular tuning.
 You could in some cases skip the 6th string, for example, without playing on the six string the presented diagram with C/D would be C.

 Movable one-finger (or slide) shapes

 All you have to do is to lay your fingers over the four highest strings.
 You can also play on all six strings in some cases, which would result in a D as bass tone.
 As the pictures illustrate the D chord could be played with all open strings.

-The shapes are moveable, so if you move the finger two steps up the fretboard from G major you will get an A major and so on.
+The shapes are movable, so if you move the fingers two steps up the fretboard from G major you will get an A major.

 All common major chords in open D: